6 Discontinued Technology Tools You Should Not Be Using Any Longer

 Internet Explorer

-As of June 15, 2022, Microsoft’s Internet Explorer will no longer be supported.
-This comes after years of fazing out the browser in favor of its newer replacement Microsoft Edge – first released back in 2015.
+As of June 15, 2022, Microsoft’s Internet Explorer is no longer supported.
+This follows years of moving users to Microsoft Edge, which was first released in 2015.

 Experience interactive multimedia with Adobe Flash!